US taps $420M to boost water supplies hit by climate change - NewsBreak

 US taps $420M to boost water supplies hit by climate change

-ALBUQUERQUE, N.M.
-(AP) — Federal officials are funneling more money to rural water projects in several states as the Biden administration looks to put a dent in growing infrastructure needs amid drought and climate change.
+ALBUQUERQUE, N.M. — (AP) — Federal officials slated millions of dollars for rural water projects in several states, with the Biden administration looking to shore up infrastructure needs made more urgent by long-term drought conditions that have been exacerbated by climate change.

 The U.S. Interior Department announced Thursday that $420 million will be spent on projects in New Mexico, Minnesota, Montana, North Dakota, South Dakota and Iowa.
 The work includes construction of water treatment plants, pipeline connections, pump systems and reservoirs to provide drinking water to rural and tribal communities.

-Native American tribes that are seeing relief from a federal funding drought are working to build infrastructure to fulfill water rights settlements and related projects.
-On the Navajo Nation, for example, tens of thousands of people still live without running water, while tribes in the upper Midwest are awaiting pipeline extensions that would tap into reliable sources.
+Native American tribes that are finally seeing federal money after years of being underfunded are working to get at water they long had rights to but could not access without funds to build the infrastructure.
+On the Navajo Nation, tens of thousands of people still live without running water, while tribes in the upper Midwest are awaiting pipeline extensions that would tap into reliable sources.

-Federal officials said the allocations were based on project plans and significant accomplishments that are projected to be completed with the funding provided.
+Federal officials said the allocations were based on project plans and significant goals that are projected to be reached with the funding.

 The largest share — $160 million — will go toward a project decades in the making that will eventually provide water for about 70,000 people who live in communities along the New Mexico-Texas state line, where the Ogallala aquifer is being pumped at a faster rate than it's being replenished.